-Feedback will be referenced to the learning intention such as "You have identified key events in the story".
+Feedback will be refer to the learning intention (WALT) or question such as "You have identified key events in the story".
 If the pupil has received extra support to achieve this then add "with extra support" or "with adult help".
-If they have not achieved the learning intention or then the feedback must start "Next time" and be written looking towards the future.
+If they have not achieved the learning intention or then the feedback should start "Next time" and be written looking towards the future.